notu97/Matrix-Library/README.md

 	// Multiply two Matrices in .csv format and save the result in Ans.csv file. float** a=MatObj.matmul("/path/to/A.csv","/path/to/B.csv","/path/to/Ans.csv");

-	// Read Matrix A from A.csv and find its Transpose and save it in A_trans.csv float** b=MatObj.Transpose("/path/to/A.csv", "/path/to/A_trans.csv");
+	// Read Matrix A from A.csv, find its Transpose and save it in A_trans.csv float** b=MatObj.Transpose("/path/to/A.csv", "/path/to/A_trans.csv");

 	// print Matrix in file A.csv